Porsche Cayenne years to avoid — most common problems

 Instead of replacing the epoxy or plastic coolant pipes with more epoxy pipes, consider using aluminum pipes.
 The aluminum coolant pipes are more heat resistant and would wear slowly than the plastic coolant pipes.
 Though you may have to spend up to $3,500 to cover the replacement cost, it would pay off later as you would not have to worry much about the pipes wearing off and causing damage before you realize it.

 As much as the Porsche Cayenne leaves us stunned with its incredible performance and beauty, some of its model years go drivers are more stressed than amazed.
-Below are the Porsche Cayenne years you should avoid.
+If you are shopping around the market for the best one, the big question is – what are the worst Porsche Cayenne years?

 The 2011 Porsche Cayenne has been considered the worst in the lineup.
 Its fundamental problem is that it develops many engine problems early in its life.
 Drivers have had to deal with overheating after only 15,000 miles, dead engines after only 40,000 miles, and premature brake wear after only 20,000 miles.